 When it comes to using Google Ads, however, only one thing should matter about all else.

 If you’re spending any money on SEO services or pay-per-click advertising services of any kind, then you want to ensure that you’re not spending too much time on strategies that simply aren’t seeing enough of a return.

-For that reason, let’s take a look at how you revitalize your use of AdWords, give it a much-needed kick, and benefit from better results.
+For that reason, let’s take a look at how you revitalize your use of Google Ads, give it a much-needed kick, and benefit from better results.

 Even whether you should spend more on it to improve the visibility of an ad that’s already working well and could work even better with a little more focus.

-Conversion tracking allows you to see both which web pages are getting visits as a result of your AdWords campaign and which pages are getting the most conversions.
+Conversion tracking allows you to see both which web pages are getting visits as a result of your Google Ads campaign and which pages are getting the most conversions.

 This is done by cookies left on your visitor’s computer or mobile device by a cookie that Google attaches to them that records which pages they visit and what they click, including those all-important conversion clicks.

 Get used to using this data, as it will be the main metric of determining not only when a PPC campaign is successful, but if it’s providing a return-on-investment or only providing you with valueless clicks.

 Pay attention to quality score